ashutosh720/fs-09_springboot/Sample readme.md

 ## Usage

-Provide examples or instructions on how to use your project.
+Provide examples or instructions on how to use the project.
 Include API endpoints, command line commands, or any relevant information.

 ### Endpoint 1